Spooky Halloween Ghosts out of cardboard tubes.

 The idea behind the Pumpkins originated from the Celtics who did this to welcome find spirits!

-All you need to do is to hold on to your tubes, as they will be the body of your ghosts, the rest I am sure you will be able to get your hands on.
+All you need to do is to hold on to your tubes, as they will be the bodies of your ghosts, the rest I am sure you will be able to get your hands on.

 So what are you waiting for, if these ghosts don’t have to be for Halloween they can be just a fun quick craft to pass the time with your kids when they are bored and looking for something spooky to do!